 - Space – fruit trees require light.
 Space plants out to take advantage of full sunlight, warm sunny spots assist with sweeter, riper fruit.

 - Plant – best planted in winter through to the end of spring when the tree is dormant in rich fertile soil.
 To plant in the garden dig a hole twice the width and depth of the root ball, add compost and sheep pellets to give it a boost.
 Protect from the winter cold with frost cloth.

 - Watering – water well over the warm summer months however take note not to over water.
 The rule of thumb is if the soil is already damp – don’t water.

 - Fertilise once every 4-6 weeks during the growing season (Sprint / Summer) feeding with citrus / fruit tree fertilizer

 - Pests / Disease – Common on fruit trees, regularly check for pests – if you spot any unusual goings on with your tree, visit your local garden centre for advice and the right treatment.

 - Harvesting – For the first season of fruit, remove fruit as it appears, this encourages a better harvesting season in the following year.
 The best way to remove fruit from the tree is to cut it off at the stalk rather than twisting.

-Next time you're looking for a gift, why not send a fruit tree they'll remember your gift every time they pick fruit to add to the G & T or to use in the kitchen - a gift that will last for years!.
+Next time you're looking for a gift, why not send a gift that counts - a fruit tree they'll remember your gift every time they pick fruit to add to the G & T or to use in the kitchen - a gift that will last for years!.
 Whether as a house warming or birthday gift, see our range of large fruit trees in the Tree Gifts NZ store.